AutomationWitch/webinars/2020_04/README.md

 ## Send feedback

-If you enjoyed this interactive webinar, feel free to send feedback !
+If you enjoyed this virtual hands-on, feel free to send feedback !
 (contact information is displayed at the end of the webinar)